iff-gsc/LADAC-Examples/README.md

 - **Remote control:**
   You can use a remote control via USB if you have one.

 - **FlightGear:**
-  1. You also should install FlightGear for visualization.
-Tested versions are FlightGear 3.4.0 and FlightGear 2019.1.1.
+  You also should install FlightGear for visualization.
+Normally, any version should work.
-  2. On Windows you have to copy and paste the folder FlightGear/<models> into $FG_HOME/Aircraft/

 - **ArduPilot SITL:**
   You might install [ArduPilot SITL](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html) if you want to do software in the loop simulations.